Radicalization

 ISIS

-Qatar is reportedly on alert for an ISIS attack following attacks on Shiite mosques in Saudi Arabia in 2015.
+Qatar was reportedly on alert for an ISIS attack following attacks on Shiite mosques in Saudi Arabia in 2015.
 Policy analyst Andrew Hammond of the European Council on Foreign Relations dismissed the risk to the country, though “there is definitely reason for a country like Qatar to be on guard.”
 Hammond told Qatar’s state-sponsored Doha News in December 2015 that Qatar is rarely mentioned in ISIS’s lists of targets.
 According to Hammond, the country is not a primary ISIS target because Qatar “has kept a low profile” in the U.S.-led campaign against ISIS.
 (Source: Doha News)

 In July 2014, ISIS reportedly threatened to attack Qatar if international soccer organization FIFA did not relocate the 2022 World Cup, scheduled to take place in the country.
 In a message to then-FIFA president Joseph Sepp Blatter reportedly posted on an online ISIS forum, ISIS promised that by 2022 Qatar would be part of its caliphate headed by ISIS leader Abu Bakr al-Baghdadi, “who doesn't allow corruption and diversion from Islam in the land of the Muslims.”
 That November, al-Baghdadi claimed the group’s caliphate had spread to Qatar, among other Arab countries.
 (Sources: International Business Times, MSNBC)